mcbrei/pinkygalahstudio/README.md

 **Pinky Galah Studios** is an independent game development studio focused on crafting unique, stylized, and heartfelt gaming experiences.

-We are currently in active development of our first title — a stylized 3D ship combat game made with Unity, combining strategic gameplay with artistic charm.
+We are currently in active development of our first title — a stylized 3D ship combat game made with Unity.

 ---